 Inhalation: Take precautions to ensure your own safety before attempting rescue (e.g. wear appropriate protective equipment).
 Move victim to fresh air.

-Skin Contact: Wash gently and thoroughly with lukewarm, gently flowing water and non-abrasive soap for 5 minutes.
+Skin Contact: Wash gently and thoroughly with gently flowing water and non-abrasive soap for 5 minutes.

-Eye Contact: Immediately flush the contaminated eye(s) with lukewarm, gently flowing water for 5 minutes, while holding the eyelid(s) open.
-If irritation or pain persists, see a doctor.
+Eye Contact: Immediately flush the contaminated eye(s) with gently flowing water for 5 minutes, while holding the eyelid(s) open.
+Get medical attention immediately.

-Ingestion: Have victim rinse mouth with water.
-Call a Poison Centre or doctor if the victim feels unwell.
+Ingestion: Call for medical assistance if the victim feels unwell.

 First Aid Comments: If exposed or concerned, see a doctor for medical advice.
-All first aid procedures should be periodically reviewed by a doctor familiar with the chemical and its conditions of use in the workplace.
+All first aid procedures should be periodically reviewed by a medical professioal familiar with the chemical and its conditions of use in the workplace.

-Note to Physicians: Some jurisdictions specifically regulate an ingredient of this product and require a complete medical surveillance program.
+Note to Physicians: Some jurisdictions specifically regulate asbestos and require a complete medical surveillance program.
 Specific information should be sought from the appropriate government agency in your jurisdiction.

 Flammable Properties: Does not burn.